peachpiecompiler/peachpie-docs/docs/php/msbuild.md

 ### NoWarn

 Disables specific warning messages.
-The warnings are identified by their ID (e.g. `PHP3006`) and can be separated by a comma or space.
+The warnings are identified by their ID (e.g. `PHP5006`) and can be separated by a comma or a space.

 ```xml
 <NoWarn>PHP5006,PHP0125</NoWarn>